rpicanco/ShopifyAdminAPICustomer/README.md

 ## Development

-This section aims to create all deliverables needed to develop the solution, such as detailed flow specifications for each component from the solution, behaviour-driven development features and scenarios and the source code itself.
+This section aims to create all deliverables needed to develop the solution, such as detailed flow specifications for each component from the solution, behaviour-driven development features and scenarios, infrastructure as code (IaC) artifacts and the source code itself.
 <br><br>[Development](development/development.md)